top of page

 1 February 2024

-The purpose of Textiles, Garb, and the Thames was to explore and document the history of textiles and clothing along the Thames.
-The opening day showcased poetry performances by several individuals, all incorporating works by Henry T. Bradford**.
-Bradford, aged 94 and a local resident with experience working on various docks and tugs along the Thames, contributed significantly to the event.
+Textiles, Garb, and the Thames delved into the history of clothing along the Thames through textiles, poetry, song, storytelling, and workshops.
+The opening day featured poetry performances, notably works by Henry T. Bradford, a 94-year-old local resident with extensive experience working on various docks and tugs along the Thames.
+Former Mayor Michael Weban delivered a talk comparing historical uniforms to contemporary Thames-based attire, discussing materials, functionality, and evolving regulations, including personal protective equipment (PPE) requirements.

-LV21, the red boat docked next to Fourth Portal, generously loaned out clothing and uniforms from Trinity House and other maritime-based collections.
-This display remained open throughout the event, offering attendees the opportunity to observe ceremonial dress uniforms used on the Thames.
+The exhibition showcased photos of dockland workers, tugboats, RNLI clothing, maritime garb, and other nautical-themed images.
+Within this space, tech pack designs for a maritime clothing collection were presented, inspired by the displayed photos.
+LV21, the red ship docked next to Fourth Portal, loaned clothing and uniforms from Trinity House and other maritime collections, allowing attendees to observe ceremonial dress uniforms used on the Thames.

 Knowledge Exchange

-Curator Matthew Davies reflects on the intergenerational exchange of knowledge and understanding.
+Curator Matthew Davies reflected on the intergenerational exchange of knowledge and understanding.

 Knowledge Diffusion

-Creating an environment where knowledge can be exchanged is one side of the Fourth Portal, the other side focuses on how knowledge is diffused.
+The Fourth Portal emphasised creating an environment where knowledge can be exchanged and focused on how knowledge is diffused.

-Photo of a local teenager who came with her mum specifically to see the exhibition for inspiration for her A-level textile thesis.
-She later messaged "Visited for references for my Textiles A-Level and found some amazing historical work for inspiration in my project!
+A local teenager visited the exhibition with her mother for inspiration for her A-level textile thesis.
+She later messaged: "Visited for references for my Textiles A-Level and found some amazing historical work for inspiration in my project!
 Going off to study for a degree in Costume so this was very valuable!! :)"

 Knowledge Demonstration

-A former teacher from a local grammar school demonstrates threading a Singer sawing machine.
+A former teacher from a local grammar school demonstrated threading a Singer sewing machine.

 Knowledge Sharing

-RNLI volunteers provide an overview of their survival kit and materials.
+RNLI volunteers provided an overview of their survival kit and materials.

 ** Henry Bradford reading his poem, I Am Just A Common Working Man